Speech Therapy Services

 Voice therapy consists of various exercises, techniques and behavior modifications.
 These activities are developed to improve a patientโ€™s vocal quality so that they can be heard and understood in a variety of environments.

-Then, the therapist administers tests to establish a baseline and to determine areas of improvement.
-Based on the interview responses and the performance on the tests, the therapist then develops a plan of care and goals for that patient.
+Then, the therapist administers tests to establish a baseline and determine areas of improvement.
+Based on the interview responses and the performance on the tests, the therapist develops a plan of care and goals for that patient.

 Next, we schedule the patient for the recommended appointments.
 During the follow-up appointments, the therapist educates the patient on their goals, plan of care and discusses strategies and techniques that are helpful for the patient to utilize.
 The therapist also develops various tasks/activities for the patient to perform throughout their future sessions to help reach their goals.